Dabhoi Junction railway station: Electrification

 The Pratapnagar–Dabhoi–Chhotaudepur line is now fully electrified.
 And Miyagam Karjan-Dabhoi gauge conversation + electrification works are done as in February 2023.

 Now the Pratapnagar–Dabhoi–Ektanagar (Kevadiya) line has been electrified.
 This new line was inaugurated on 17 January 2021.

 Chhotaudepur–Alirajpur–Dhar new line + electrification work is in progress.
-It is expected to be completed in end-2024.
+It is expected to be completed in end-2026.

+Electric Loco Workshop, Dabhoi

+The Electric Locomotive Workshop in Dabhoi, Gujarat, is a modern facility under the Western Railway zone, primarily dedicated to the Periodic Overhaul (POH) of electric locomotives.
+It marks a significant transformation of Dabhoi's identity from a world-renowned narrow-gauge hub to a key player in India's broad-gauge electric rail network.

+The workshop was developed as a turnkey project by Rail Vikas Nigam Limited (RVNL) at a cost of approximately ₹184.31 crore.
+It was specifically designed to handle the maintenance and heavy repair (POH) of electric locomotives as part of the Indian Railways' mission for 100% electrification.